mozilla/mozillians-tests/README.md

 Some options for py.test are pre-specified by the file mozillians-tests/mozwebqa.cfg

 The mozwebqa plugin has advanced command line options for reporting and using browsers.
-See the documentation on [davehunt's pytest mozwebqa github][pymozwebqa]:
+See the documentation on [davehunt's pytest mozwebqa github][pymozwebqa].
 [pymozwebqa]: https://github.com/davehunt/pytest-mozwebqa

 __Troubleshooting__